kripalumandip/Newsletter/README.md

 # Newsletter
 It is a newsletter website with subscribe, unsubscribe and send mass email functionality.
-The database name is "newsletter".
+The database name is "newsletter" which can be imported to your own database.It is also uploaded here.

-Table name is "news"
-You can import the sql file in your own database to fully use this website.
-Username = root
+Username = root.
-password = ""(blank)
+Password = ""(blank).
-servername = localhost
+Servername = localhost.